Economic Substance Regulations | To whom the Economic Substance Regulations is applicable in the UAE?

-Economic substance regulation is the new cabinet decision enacted by the United Arab Emirates (UAE) ministry through the Cabinet Decision No.31 on 30th April 2019.
+Economic substance regulations are the new cabinet decision enacted by the United Arab Emirates (UAE) ministry through the Cabinet Decision No.31 on 30th April 2019.
 It provides the criteria of Economic Substance requirements on certain category of transactions in the UAE.

-To whom the Economic Substance Regulation is applicable in the UAE?
+To whom the Economic Substance Regulations is applicable in the UAE?

-Businesses with following activities as its Core Income Generating Activities (“CIGA”) should review and comply with the requirements of the Economic Substance Regulation.
+Businesses with the following activities as its Core Income Generating Activities (“CIGA”) should review and comply with the requirements of the Economic Substance Regulations.

 - Fund management,